stokbrot/CSGO-Multihack/README.md

 # CSGO
-basically soem stuff i have on my pc (Probably i didn't make those )
+basically a mutli cheat with auto updating offsets i found on my pc (Probably i didn't make this )